 Back to the future

 Make sure you don’t dwell on the past.
-If it is long since you achieved a personal best time, don’t fret about recapturing that peak form.
+If it has been a long since you achieved your best time, don’t fret about recapturing that peak form.
 You might be older, and you may have developed a middle-aged spread.
 So be realistic and realign your targets and cycling goals.

 Time for new goals

 We all need goals to motivate ourselves.
 It’s much less likely that we’ll get back in the saddle if we don’t have any plans.
-So set yourself a target and make sure it’s achievable and not too ambitious, especially as you may have lost some essential cardiovascular fitness.
+So set a target and ensure it’s achievable and not too ambitious, especially as you may have lost some essential cardiovascular fitness.
 A clear goal will help to focus your mind and keep you motivated.

 One idea would be to enter a 100-mile road race, or the aim would be to shed a bit of weight.
-You may have put on a few kilos while you stopped riding, so a weight-loss target could give your training regime a nice bit of added interest.
+You may have put on a few kilos while you stopped riding, so a weight-loss target could give your training regime some added interest.

-If you’re serious about getting back on the bike, you need to instill some discipline into your training regime.
-If you have a busy life juggling a job and a family, then a lack of time mustn’t prove to be an insurmountable barrier to cycling again.
-A regime such as the 12-Week Winter Training Program could be a perfect fit for your immediate ambitions.
+If you’re serious about getting back on the bike, you must instill discipline into your training regime.
+If you have a busy life juggling a job and a family, then a lack of time mustn’t be an insurmountable barrier to cycling again.
+A regime such as the 12-Week Winter Training Program could perfectly fit your immediate ambitions.

 There is nothing better than gaining encouragement from others, so why not train with some cycling pals or rejoin your old club?
 Age is no barrier if you want to cycle well.
-However, if it’s several years since you rode competitively, then you will have to realign your goals.
+However, you will have to realign your goals if it’s several years since you rode competitively.

-You may not be able to ride quite as quickly as in your younger days, but it will be a great challenge trying to get your times down.
+You may not be able to ride quite as quickly as in your younger days, but trying to get your times down will be a significant challenge.
 Try to set personal, realistic goals.

 It might be a big decision to get back on the bike, which may help get validation from friends, family, and old riding colleagues.
 Ask them what they think.
-They are likely to encourage and urge you to go through with your plans to kick-start your career.
+They will likely encourage and urge you to go through with your plans to kick-start your career.

 Go for it